adamspd/django-appointment/docs/release_notes/latest.md

   to access its appointment's page list (/app-admin/user-event/)

   #### Description of the bug
-  If a staff (Django-related role) is authenticated and tries to retrieved this endpoint :
+  If a staff (Django-related role) is authenticated and tries to retrieve this endpoint :
   `/app-admin/user-event/` he'll get the following error if debug = true
     ```
       Traceback (most recent call last):